3 -- A brief history of operating systems

 These systems were very fragile.
 Any program that accidentally damaged the loader would force a complete system restart.
 Any program that accidentally damaged the memory location used to remember the current input file could lead to wild and unpredictable system actions.

 Rotating magnetic memory was also important in this era.
-Not disk drives, but rather, drums.
-Some low performance computers had drums for main memory.
+Not disk drives, but rather, drums where the data tracks were on the outside surface of a rotating cylinder.
 Typically, drum main memory stored data in word parallel form, so a computer with a 40 bit word would have a 40 track drum, or perhaps 44 tracks, so it could include a parity bit and some tracks for addressing (typically, one track for counting words, and a track holding a start mark so it could tell where on each revolution the word count should be reset to zero).

-During the 1960's, the major developments in computer architecture were condition codes, byte addressing, memory management units, and various forms of parallel processing.
-Parallel processing ranged from attaching multiple co-equal CPUs to a single memory through using dedicated small general purpose processors for input-output to special purpose coprocessors.
+During the 1960s, the major developments in computer architecture were condition codes, byte addressing, memory management units, and various forms of parallel processing.
+Parallel processing ranged from attaching multiple co-equal CPUs to a single memory to the use of dedicated small general purpose processors for input-output to the use of special purpose coprocessors.
 The first graphics coprocessors emerged in this era, but the most common use of coprocessors was to speed input-output to the newly developed high performance moving-head disk drives.

 The first real operating systems emerged in the 1960s.
 Some of these were very crude.
 The acronym DOS, standing for disk operating system, first emerged in this era.